I shipped skillcraft.ai !!!

 I’m not claiming to know everything about regex.
 However, their issues highlight why we need to be careful with regex and explore alternative solutions.
 Is it time to phase them out?

-If you found this article helpful, you might enjoy my free newsletter.
-I share developer tips and insights to help you grow your skills and career.
+Found this article helpful?
+You might enjoy my free newsletter.
+I share dev tips and insights to help you grow your coding skills and advance your tech career.

 Tech

-9 min read
+12 min read

 Read article